-9. PMD's Seasonal Summer Outlook 2024.
-The Seasonal Outlook for Summer 2024 covers the period from March to May (MAM): - a.
-Synoptic Situation
+11. PMD's Seasonal Summer Outlook 2025.
+The Seasonal Outlook for Summer 2025 covers the period from March to May (MAM): -

-- (1) Positive phase of El Niño-Southern Oscillation (ENSO) is expected to persist with a tendency towards a neutral state at the end of the season. - (2) Indian Ocean Dipole (IOD) is expected to persist throughout the season of MAM.
+- a.
+Synoptic Situation - The prevailing neutral phase of the El Niño Southern Oscillation (ENSO), is expected to persist at the end of the season. - (2) Indian Ocean Dipole (IOD) is expected to persist neutral as well throughout the season of March, April and May (MAM) 2025.